akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 The document was successfully created in Liferay.
 That was the "C" of C(R)UD.
 That stands for Create-Read-Update-Delete.
 We don't need to read the document from Liferay in this scenario, but we need to update or delete the created Liferay document when it get's updated or deleted in Alfresco.

+And a fundamental thing here: We need to store Liferay ID's in Alfresco.
+That needs an update of the content model!

 [Chapter 6: Preparations for C(R)UD](prepare_crud.md)

 ### Part 7: Implementing ActiveMQ Update / Delete messages in Alfresco